This is Why You’re Not Codependent | BTR.ORG

 At BTR, we understand how difficult it is to live with and heal from betrayal trauma.

-We provide many resources for abuse victims.
-The free BTR podcast is a powerful tool.
+We provide many resources for emotional & psychological abuse victims.
+The BTR.ORG Podcast is a powerful tool.
 Tune in to hear stories from other women who understand what you’re going through.

 Our BTR.ORG Group Sessions are a safe place to find community, validation, and support.
 Attend a session today.